 Salesforce is a cloud-based CRM platform that provides a single and shared view of the customer for different departments in the organization.
 It is customizable to adapt to different business needs and also has a variety of apps to make the customer experience better.

-Here, the first solution that comes to mind is for the teams to copy-paste information from tickets, customer queries, and feedback manually between different platforms.
-And then follow the updates through emails or phone calls.
-This wastes valuable time and introduces manual data entry errors.
+- Zendesk and Salesforce integration reduces the need for teams to manually copy-paste information from tickets, customer queries, and feedback between different platforms and then follow the updates through emails or phone calls.

-The teams can benefit the most from an automatic, real-time information exchange between them so they always have the latest information.
+- Teams can benefit from automatic, real-time information exchange.
 This will reduce errors and lead to a smooth information flow between them, leaving them free to work on improving the overall customer experience.

 A Salesforce Zendesk integration can help achieve all this.
 But before we see how to implement this integration, we need to learn how we can choose the right tool.

-Choosing the Right Solution for a Salesforce Zendesk Integration
+How to Choose the Right Salesforce Zendesk Integration

-To ensure your integration delivers its purpose, it’s necessary to consider a few points when choosing your integration technology.
+To ensure your integration delivers its purpose, consider a few points when choosing your integration solution.

 Flexibility